Talkala logo

 Calling hotels, travel desks, banks, and other formal support lines where a direct phone call still resolves more than another message

-• Separate rates: landlines and mobiles on the +27 route are priced differently
+• Separate rates: landlines and mobiles on the +27 route can be priced differently

 • Best first check: desk lines usually lean landline, direct personal numbers usually lean mobile